Real Estate in Panama

 If you have not spent a lot of time in Panama, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "We decided to rent.
 We sold everything we had in the US and want the freedom to move if we are ever inclined to do that.
 We rent furnished and love not worrying about maintenance or replacement of anything.
 Buying abroad can be tricky and I would encourage anyone buying to do due diligence.
-As for us, we are happy renting," remarked one member in Nueva Gorgona.
+As for us, we are happy renting," said one expat who made the move to Nueva Gorgona.

 "I rented a house.
 At first I made the mistake of letting a local person insert himself between the owner of the house and me.
 Money got diverted.
 Now I'm looking to rent a bedroom only, trying for 80 to 100 dollars per month.
 Shouldn't be difficult.
-But mind you, I don't mind living in abject poverty," said one person in Las Tablas.
+But mind you, I don't mind living in abject poverty," explained one foreigner living in Las Tablas, Panama.

 What do I need to know when buying property in Panama?